Augustin Thierry: Career

-In 1827, he republished his Lettres sur l'histoire de France, with the addition of fifteen new ones, in which he described some of the more striking episodes in the history of the rise of the medieval communes.
-The chronicles of the 11th and 12th centuries and a few communal charters provided him with materials for a solid work.
-For this reason his work on the communes has not become so out of date as his Norman Conquest; but he was too apt to generalise from the facts furnished by a few striking cases which occurred in a small portion of France, and helped to spread among the public, and even among professional historians, mistaken ideas concerning one of the most complex problems relating to the social origins of France.
+In 1827, he republished his Lettres sur l'histoire de France, adding fifteen new letters in which he described some of the more striking episodes in the history of the rise of the medieval communes.
+The chronicles of the 11th and 12th centuries, along with a few communal charters, provided him with material for a solid work.
+For this reason, his work on the communes has not become as outdated as his Norman Conquest.
+However, he was too prone to generalize from the facts presented by a few notable cases occurring in a small part of France, which helped spread mistaken ideas among the public—and even among professional historians—about one of the most complex problems relating to the social origins of France.

 Thierry ardently supported the July Revolution and the triumph of liberal ideas; at this time, too, his brother Amédée was appointed prefect, and he went to live with him for four years.
 He now re-edited, under the title of Dix ans d'études historiques, his first essays in the Censeur européen and Le Courrier français (1834), and composed his Récits des temps mérovingiens, in which he vividly presented some of the stories of Gregory of Tours.
 These Récits appeared first in the Revue des deux mondes; when collected in volume form, they were preceded by long Considerations sur l'histoire de France.

 From 7 May 1830, Thierry had already been a member of the Académie des Inscriptions et Belles Lettres; in 1841, on the motion of Villemain, the Académie française awarded him the first Prix Gobert.
 He continued to receive this prize for the next fifteen years.
 Moreover, he had been asked to edit a volume of the series Documents inédits containing a selection of acts bearing on the history of the Third Estate.
 Helped by collaborators (including Bourquelot and Louandre) he compiled, in four volumes, Recueil des monuments inédits de l'histoire du Tiers Etat (1850–70), which, however, bear only on the northern part of France.
 The preface appeared afterwards in a separate volume under the title of Histoire du Tiers Etat.